-We often talk about social media in the context of large consumer brands and marketing agencies, but perhaps one of the most interesting applications of social media is in – believe it or not – the government.
-It actually makes a lot of sense if you think about it.
-Government has a responsibility to connect with its citizens and is most effective when communication can occur freely.
-In place of unidirectional printed newsletters and press conferences, why not engage citizens through Facebook and YouTube?
-One reason to hesitate is the issue of social media public records, and maintaining compliance with FOIA laws.
+We often talk about social media in the context of large consumer brands and marketing agencies.
+Still, perhaps one of the most interesting use cases of social media is in – believe it or not – the government.
+Government agencies have a responsibility to connect with their citizens, and this connection is most effective when communication can occur freely, which is precisely what social media offers.

 Tweets = social media public records?

-“Like other forms of communication, social media posts are public records.
-That means they require you to retain them.
-They are also covered by the First Amendment to the U.S. Constitution and the Oregon Constitution.
+Excerpts from Oregon records management guidance and legal text: “Like other forms of communication, social media posts are public records.
+That means you are required to retain them, which is additionally covered by the First Amendment, the U.S. Constitution, and the Oregon Constitution.
 Agencies that use social media must understand that they will need to retain content and decide whether to moderate comments that appear on their sites.”

 “Social media sites may contain communications sent to or received by state employees, and such communications are therefore public records subject to State Records Retention requirements.
 These retention requirements apply regardless of the form of the record (digital text, photos, audio, or video, for example).”